Chart Color Schemes

 AreaSearch analysis reveals Kurunjang - Toolern Vale recording weaker employment conditions than most comparable areas nationwide

 Kurunjang - Toolern Vale has a balanced workforce with both white and blue collar jobs.
-The construction sector is prominent, with an unemployment rate of 7.5% as of June 2025.
+The construction sector is prominent, with an unemployment rate of 7.5% and employment growth of 5.8% in the past year as of June 2025.

 Frequently Asked Questions - Employment